Liberal Democrat

 Monday, March 30, 2015

-Real Time: Video: Bill Maher Interviewing Mike Huckabee
+Real Time With Bill Maher: Mike Huckabee

 Is it just me, or does Mike Huckabee sound like he’s moderating?
 One of the advantages of living in such a huge vast diverse developed liberal democracy like America, is that we have all types of people, cultures and lifestyles.
 That we are all free to be ourselves.
 But we can’t force our lifestyle and way of life on to other people.
 And I think that is what Governor Huckabee was essentially saying, at least when it came to language and how we communicate with people.